Prebiotics | Need To Know The Hidden Heroes

 Prebiotics are healthy for the majority of the population.
 However, due to the bacterial fermentation they cause in the intestine, they can cause unwanted effects for some.

 People with irritable bowel syndrome, SIBO (small intestine microbial overgrowth), or sensitivity to FODMAPs are at risk of being sensitive to prebiotics.
-These conditions can make the digestive system more responsive to dietary changes, including the introduction of prebiotics.
+These conditions can make the digestive system more responsive to dietary changes, including the introduction of these.

 Irritable Bowel: What to Avoid and What to Eat to Relieve It